Samsung/LPVS/doc/docs/user-guide/config/database.md

-# Database description
+# Database customization

-Database with licenses and license conflicts.
+Customization of the database with licenses and license conflicts.

 ---